tremor-rs/tremor-www/CONTRIBUTING.md

 or part of the error message if there is any.
 An example could be: **"impossible case reached" on match expression in tremor scripting language**.

-Opening an issue is as easy as following [this link](https://github.com/tremor-rs/tremor-runtime/issues/new) and filling out the fields.
+Opening an issue is can be done by following [this link](https://github.com/tremor-rs/tremor-runtime/issues/new) and filling out the fields.
 Here's a template that you can use to file a bug, though it's not necessary to use it exactly: